-GY 101 Introduction to Geology/4 Units
+GY 121 Physical Geology/4 Units

-Principles of geology for general students.
-Includes material of interest on recent trends in earth sciences and the environmental sciences.
-Credit will be allowed for either GY 101 or GY 151, not both.
+Principles of physical geology for both general-interest students and those who plan to major in geology.
+Includes material of interest on recent trends in earth science and the environmental sciences.

-GY 151 Physical and Historical Geology/4 Units
+GY 122 Historical Geology/4 Units